 In accordance with the Private Developer Agreement, No compensation shall be paid by MPDC the Council to the Consent Holder to the owner for the esplanade reserve and river or stream bed (to be vested in accordance with Conditions [12(k) and (l)]). to vest in MPDC.

-Consent Notice

-The following must be registered as a consent notice on the record of title to be issued for Lot 2:

-“No future urban land use or development occur, other than those activities permitted by the MPDC District Plan or authorised prior to the date of this consent notice being registered”

-Advice Note: This Consent Notice is intended to restrict the use of the Lot to existing permitted rural activities.

 Pursuant to Section 221(3) of the RMA, the Council resolves to cancel the following Consent Notices: That the following Consent Notices be cancelled prior to issue of s224c via s221(3).

 Consent Notice 7422421.2 on Lot X DP XXX held in Record of Title xxx;